An extended type system with lambda-typed lambda-expressions

 In this paper, we will present an extended type system with lambda-typed lambda-expressions.
 Since such systems have received little attention we begin with some general remarks to provide some context.

-Most type systems contain subsystems that can be classified as instances of {\em pure type systems} (PTS) (\eg~\cite{Bar:93}).
+Most type systems contain subsystems that can be classified as instances of \emph{pure type systems} (PTS) (\eg~\cite{Bar:93}).
 As one of their properties, these systems use distinct operators to form dependent products and functional (i.e.~$\lambda$)-abstractions.
 This reflects their underlying semantic distinction between the domains of functions and types.
 In contrast, in the semantics of lambda-typed systems there is a single domain of (partial) functions and typing is a binary relation between total functions.
 As a consequence a function participating in the type relation may play the role of an element or of a type.
 Moreover, since in general the domain and range of the type relation are not disjoint a function can (and will usually) have a double role both as element and as type.
 Therefore in lambda-typed calculi one has to separate three aspects of an operator: its functional interpretation, i.e.~the equivalence class of entities it represents, its role as a type, i.e.~the entities on the element side related to its entities in the type relation, and its role as an element, i.e.~the entities on the type side related to its entities in the type relation.
-From this point of view, the semantic distinction between dependent products and $\lambda$-abstractions can be reduced to the distinction between the type-role or the element-role of a single underlying function and therefore, from a calculational viewpoint, a single operator is sufficient.
+From this point of view, the semantic distinction between dependent products and $\lambda$-abstractions can be reduced to the distinction between the type-role or the element-role of a single underlying function and therefore, when defining a calculus, a single operator is sufficient.

-Type systems outside of PTS using a single operator for dependent products and functional (i.e.~$\lambda$)-abstractions (i.e.~{\em $\lambda$-structured types}) have been investigated in early type systems such as $\Lambda$~\cite{deBruijn94}\cite{Nederpelt73}, as well as more recent approaches~\cite{Guidi09}\cite{JFP05}.
+Type systems outside of PTS using a single operator for both dependent products and $\lambda$-abstractions (i.e.~using \emph{$\lambda$-structured types}) have been investigated in early type systems such as $\Lambda$~\cite{deBruijn94,Nederpelt73}, as well as more recent approaches~\cite{Guidi09,JFP05}.
 In particular~\cite{JFP05} introduces the single-binder based $\flat$-cube, a variant of the $\beta$-cube which does not keep uniqueness of types and studies $\lambda$-structured type variants of well-known systems within this framework.